LacunaSoftware/docs/docs.en-us/articles/pki-guide/index.md

 * **[Web signatures](web-signatures/index.md)** - perform [digital signatures](signatures.md) on web pages
 * [Server signatures](server-signatures.md) - perform digital signatures entirely on the backend, with keys located on the server
 * [Certificate authentication](cert-auth.md) - authenticate users based on their digital certificates
+* [Test Certificates](test-certs.md) - use our test certificates for development purposes